 It would consist of a shell of solar collectors (or habitats) around the star.
 With this model, all (or at least a significant amount) of the energy would hit a receiving surface where it can be used.
 [Dyson] speculated that such structures would be the logical consequence of the long-term survival and escalating energy needs of a technological civilization.

-As mentioned above, astronomers in 2013 are now seriously discussing the search for evidence of Dyson spheres in the space of our Milky Way galaxy.
-Frustrated by decades of seeking radio signals from intelligent civilizations beyond Earth – and not finding any – a few have begun to contemplate this new search strategy.
-What would they be looking for?
+What might astronomers look for, in the search for evidence of Dyson spheres in the space of our Milky Way galaxy?
+Even before the discovery of KIC 8462852 – feeling frustrated by decades of seeking radio signals from intelligent civilizations beyond Earth, and not finding any – a few astronomers in 2013 were contemplating new search strategy.
 Consider that if a system of solar power collectors – a megastructure – were put in place around a star, the star’s light, as seen from our perspective, would be altered.
 The solar collectors would absorb and reradiate energy from the star.
-It’s that reradiated energy that astronomers would need to seek.
+It’s that reradiated energy that astronomers might seek.

-Stephen Battersby at New Scientist wrote a great article about this search, released in April 2013.
+Stephen Battersby at New Scientist wrote a great article about how astronomers search for Dyson sphere, released in April 2013.
 The article is available by subscription only, but if you search on the title (“Alien megaprojects: The hunt has begun”), you might find an alternative link.